Brown, black, tan, cream

 Intelligent, loyal, sweet, playful, full of energy

-Beagles are relatively common to find in a shelter due to their popularity.
+Beaglemans are relatively common to find in a shelter due to the popularity of the parent breeds.
 It is always a good idea to check around in local shelters to see if any need to find a new home.

 3 Little-Known Facts About the Beagleman